HOW TO SPEND 2 WEEKS IN ITALY

 BEST TIME TO GO TO ITALY

-The places mentioned in this 14 day Italy itinerary can all be visited throughout the year: spring, summer, fall, and winter.
+The places mentioned in this two week Italy itinerary can all be visited throughout the year: spring, summer, fall, and winter.
 However, I recommend NOT visiting in the summer months.
 It is hot and sticky, expensive, and worst of all, every place is full of tourists.

 Understandably, tourists are here all year round, but in the summer months, be prepared to fight your way through the crowds.

 There will also be no way to visit the attractions without “skip-the-lines tickets.“ Even during shoulder seasons, these tickets are highly recommended.
 In the summer months, there is no way around it if you don’t want to waste your time standing in lines for hours.

 Check out more Italy travel tips here.

 PLACES TO STAY FOR YOUR 2-WEEK ITALY ITINERARY

 When I am road tripping, I don’t mind changing hotels regularly.
 However, since I suggest rail travel for you, I also suggest not changing hotels too many times as it makes the trip more stressful.

 If you stay 14 days in Italy my tip is to have a base near/in Rome for exploring Rome and Vatican City, and then have a base near/in Florence.
 The same goes for having a base in Venice.